ONE DAY IN TAKAYAMA, JAPAN

 Sugar Beach Park

 Toronto also has beaches, such as Sugar Beach Park.
-This man-made urban sandy beach park next to Toronto’s East Bay waterfront was opened in 2010, and is right across from the Redpath Sugar Refinery.
+This man-made urban sandy beach park next to Toronto’s East Bay waterfront was opened in 2010.
+It is right across from the Redpath Sugar Refinery.

 While visitors aren’t allowed to wade or swim in Lake Ontario, there are lots of other things to do, like chilling in one of the lounging chairs, reading, playing in the sand, and joining social activities.